-The Strategy recognises the strong presence and high importance of heritage in CoY and provides a long-term vision and practical and achievable direction to improve the management of heritage over the next ten years.
+The Strategy recognises the strong presence and high importance of heritage in CoY and provides a long-term vision and practical and achievable direction to improve its management over the next ten years.
 It will be achieved through an Implementation Framework that supports an implementation plan of priority actions with achievable measures and timeframes.